 - Quick Sprout

-Using the “OR” operator, I can search query for all of these, at the same time, for any mentions:
+Using the “OR” operator, I can search query for all of these simultaneously, for any mentions:

 “Neil Patel” OR “Quick Sprout” OR Quicksprout

-To make it more useful, let’s use the “site:” operator from earlier.
+To make the search more concise, let’s use the “site:” operator from earlier.

-Remember, you can remove results from the search engines by using a minus sign in front.
-So, “-Quicksprout.com” will remove all of the results from my own blog.
+Remember, you can eliminate results from the search engines by using a minus sign in front.
+So, “-Quicksprout.com” removes all of the results from the blog.

 Finally, let’s put it all together into one search string:

-That being said, if I dig in a few pages into the results, I can start to find some mentions:
+That being said, if I dig in a few pages into the results, I can start to see some mentions:

-Don’t you hate when you’re looking for a specific post but can’t find it?
+Don’t you hate it when you’re looking for a specific post but can’t find it?

-Maybe you remember 3 or 4 words of a phrase, but that’s not enough for the most relevant search query.
+Maybe you remember three or four words of a phrase, but that’s not enough to generate relevant search query results.

-That’s where the wildcard operator comes in handy, also known as an asterisk “*”.
+That’s where the wildcard Google search operator or the asterisk “*” comes in handy.

-When you include this in any search, it tells Google to replace it with any word(s).
+Including this in any search tells Google to replace it with any word(s).
 It will sometimes put multiple words in its place.